1729

 Chart.Point (taxicabnumbersY,"TaxiCabNumbersY","TaxiCab Number in ref to Y")

-above chart is showing distribution in compare to number Y
+The above chart is showing the distribution in comparison to the number Y.

 Chart.Combine[